EFL - ESL activities and games for 'there is' and 'there are'

 Do as many as you feel are necessary, and If you can, have students translate each statement as you go.

 Students have to write a few statements that describe their living room.

 The students will now switch gears and write a similar description of the living room in their house.
 If you need to, add some useful vocabulary (along with pictures) to the board before they begin.

 As always, we only include ideas that require the bare minimum of resources (whiteboard, markers, dice(dice app).

-We can modify Pictionary to have fun with this topic.
 Divide the class into two teams.
 On each turn, give the student in play a there is/are style sentence.
 That student must then represent it on the board using only images.
 Their teammates get a point when they guess it correctly.
-Depending on what you want to revise, you could include prepositions or possessive adjectives.
+Depending on what you want to revise, you could also include prepositions or possessive adjectives.
 Below are some ideas to get you started: